#Decarbonize #Decolonize - Youth Art for Climate Change/Art et changements climatiques

-• The effects of climate change on your current local environment.
-Consider who in your community is most negatively impacted by climate change and why.
+- Who in your community is most negatively impacted by climate change and why?

-• How your community contributes to climate change (i.e. by local industries, people’s behaviors/practices, local/national corporations that extract resources from other places, etc.).
+- How does your community or city contribute to climate change? (i.e. by local industries, people’s behaviors/practices, local/national corporations that extract resources from other places, etc.)

 Something to think about